wpswings/mwb-bookings-for-woocommerce/README.md

 * Admin can easily offer Unavailability for Bookings on Weekdays.
 * Email and SMS Reminders before service avail.
 * Easy Booking Social Share button available integration with Facebook.
-* Admin can easily provide Booking Refunds, easy RMA plugin compatibility.
+* Admin can easily provide Booking Refunds and easy RMA plugin compatibility.
 * Provide a specific Booking Policy Section likewise description tab.

 ## TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN

-Bookings for WooCommerce turn your ordinary WooCommerce store into an effective booking solution provider.
+ The Online Reservation Plugin i.e.  Bookings for WooCommerce turn your ordinary WooCommerce store into an effective booking solution provider.
 Making use of bookings plugin features, you can create an online booking system that caters to all your customer’s requirements with ease.
-Get Bookings plugin and easily create an online booking system that provides versatile booking solutions with flexible booking slots, easy booking management, and a lot more.
+Get the Bookings plugin and easily create an online booking system that provides versatile booking solutions with flexible booking slots, easy booking management, and a lot more.

 > Note:  Get [**Bookings for WooCommerce Pro**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-github-page&utm_campaign=go-pro)